Putting Your Feet First

 Treatment for Plantar Fasciitis

-At Talaria Podiatrist, we prioritise offering a wide range of treatment options near Kew tailored to your specific needs.
-Whether you’re a student or a senior, our focus is on supporting you to move with minimal pain.
-We understand that every individual is different, and what works for one person may not be suitable for another.
-Our skilled podiatrists will develop a personalised management plan for you, which may involve shockwave therapy, strapping, footwear advice, stretching and strengthening exercises, orthotics, and needling.
-In severe cases of plantar fasciitis, surgery may be considered, although it is not a common solution.
+At Talaria Podiatrist, we provide a diverse range of treatment options near Kew tailored to your specific needs.
+Whether you’re a student or a senior, our objective is to improve your mobility while minimising pain.
+We recognise that everyone is different, and what works for one person may not be useful for another.
+Our experienced podiatrists will create a customised management plan for you, which may involve shockwave therapy, strapping, footwear guidance, stretching and strengthening exercises, orthotics, and needling.
+In rare cases, surgery may be considered for severe plantar fasciitis, although it is not commonly required.

 Are you ready to enter a world of comfort and walk with confidence in Kew?